camunda/camunda-docs-manual/content/reference/rest/execution/post-query.md

   </tr>
   <tr>
     <td>tenantIdIn</td>
-    <td>Filter by a comma-separated list of tenant ids.
-An execution must have one of the given tenant ids.</td>
+    <td>Filter by a list of tenant ids.
+An execution must have one of the given tenant ids.
+Must be a JSON array of Strings.</td>
   </tr>
   <tr>
     <td>variables</td>